dotnet/orleans-docs/src/docs/host/configuration_guide/serialization.md

     {
         var result = new User();

         // Record 'result' immediately after constructing it.
-As with with the deep copier, this
+As with the deep copier, this
         // allows for cyclic references and de-duplication. context.RecordObject(result);